-S. Genetic Information means17:
+S. Genetic Information means :

-- The person's genetic tests. - The genetic tests of the person's family members. - The manifestation of a disease or disorder in the person's family members. - Any request for, or receipt of genetic services, or participation in clinical research - that includes genetic services, by a person or any person's family member. - Genetic Information does not include information about the sex or age of any person.
+- The Student's genetic tests. - The genetic tests of the Student's family members. - The manifestation of a disease or disorder in the Student's family members. - Any request for, or receipt of genetic services, or participation in clinical research that includes genetic services, by a Student or any Student's family member. - Genetic Information does not include information about any Student's sex or age.